ewolff/microservice-consul/README.md

   [microservice-demo-order](https://github.com/innoq/microservice-consul/tree/master/microservice-consul-demo/microservice-consul-demo-order) project.
 - [Hystrix](https://github.com/netflix/hystrix) is used for resilience.
 See `CatalogClient` in `com.ewolff.microservice.order.clients` in the microservice-demo-order project .
-Note that the CustomerClient won't use Hystrix.
+Note that the `CustomerClient` won't use Hystrix.
 This way you can see how a crash of the Customer microservices makes the Order microservice useless.
-- Hystrix has a dashboard.
-[Turbine](https://github.com/netflix/Turbine) can be used to combine the data from multiple sources i.e. `hystrix.stream`s. **Unfortunately this does not work at the moment.**

 How To Run